cowprotocol/cow-sdk/packages/trading/README.md

 - `postLimitOrder` - Create a limit order.
 - `getQuote` - Fetch a quote for a swap order.

+Order Management:

+- `getOrder` - Retrieve order details by UID.
+- `offChainCancelOrder` - Cancel an order off-chain (soft cancel, free and fast).
+- `onChainCancelOrder` - Cancel an order on-chain (hard cancel, requires gas).

+Token Approval:

+- `getCowProtocolAllowance` - Check current token allowance for CoW Protocol.
+- `approveCowProtocol` - Approve CoW Protocol to spend tokens.

 Special cases:

-- 'setTraderParams' - In case if you work with different chains and need to switch between them in runtime.
+- `setTraderParams` - In case if you work with different chains and need to switch between them in runtime.
 - `postSellNativeCurrencyOrder` - Sell blockchain native tokens (e.g., ETH on Ethereum).
 - `getPreSignTransaction` - Sign an order using a smart contract wallet.